DORA Four Metrics

 Why These Metrics Resist Gaming

-- Deployment Frequency ↔ Change Failure Rate: Deploying more often could raise failures — elite performers achieve both simultaneously, proving the metrics are genuinely linked to capability, not process tricks.
+- Deployment Frequency ↔ Change Failure Rate: Deploying more often could raise failures — elite performers achieve both simultaneously, proving the metrics are linked to genuine capability, not process tricks

-- Lead Time ↔ Time to Restore: Rushing changes through (shortening lead time) tends to increase incidents; if MTTR is poor, teams self-limit release speed.
-The combination reveals true pipeline health.
+- Lead Time ↔ Time to Restore: Rushing changes through tends to increase incidents; poor MTTR causes teams to self-limit release speed

 Larson’s Application

-Will Larson treats the DORA metrics as the anchor for engineering measurement in two key contexts:
+Will Larson uses the DORA metrics as the anchor for engineering measurement in two key contexts:

-- Four-States-of-a-Team: A team “Falling Behind” exhibits worsening deployment frequency and lead times; a team being “Disrupted” by technical debt shows rising change failure rates.
+- Four-States-of-a-Team: A team “Falling Behind” exhibits worsening deployment frequency and lead times; a team disrupted by technical debt shows rising change failure rates

-- Directional Metrics: Larson recommends DORA as the top-level health indicators for any engineering organisation, used alongside team-level directional metrics to track trajectory over time.
+- Directional Metrics: DORA serves as the top-level health indicators for any engineering organisation, alongside team-level directional metrics tracking trajectory over time

 Recent Developments

-The 2021–2023 DORA research added Reliability (operational health and service availability) as a fifth emerging dimension, reflecting the growing importance of platform and SRE thinking in high-performing teams.
+The 2021–2023 DORA research added Reliability (operational health and service availability) as a fifth emerging dimension, reflecting the growing importance of platform and SRE thinking.

 Related Concepts